The 3 Best Lean Games Every Company Should Learn to PlayJul 19, 2021

-Start Point is the End Point
+- Start Point is the End Point

->

-> One set of our clients re-examined their process and decided that crossing the table wasted too much time.
+One set of our clients re-examined their process and decided that crossing the table wasted too much time.
 They lined up and tried again.
 This process of Plan Do Check Act, allowed them to trial and error different approaches.
 This method took 21 seconds.
-Good effort but the process could be reduced further.
 After a few more tries they got it down to 0.5 seconds.
 Now you’re thinking “this is not possible, tell us how!!”
 One member of the team stood in the middle of the group, the other members in a circle round the outside.
 The member in the middle held the three balls in one hand, the members on the outside held out their opposite hands.
 Touching each member’s hand with the three balls, the middle member span round in a circle.
 Phenomenal.

->

-> - Imagine cutting all the waste out of your process so that it takes 1/112 of the original time.
+- Imagine cutting all the waste out of your process so that it takes 1/112 of the original time.

-> - Which processes in your business could be Leaned?
+- Which processes in your business could be Leaned?

-> - Is there a lot of waste in a process because “that’s the way its always been done”?
+- Is there a lot of waste in a process because “that’s the way its always been done”?